stormpath/stormpath-documentation/source/auth_n.rst

 6.2.
 (Optional) Add Any Additional Attributes You Want
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If there are attributes that you would like Okta to pass other attributes, you can configure this.
+If there are attributes that you would like Okta to pass, you can configure this.
 From your Okta Admin settings page:

 #.
 Click on the **Applications** tab in the top navigation pane
 #.
 Select your Application